OneLLM-dev/OneLLM/README.md

 ```

 ### Gemini (API Key auth isn't working, but parsing and everything else is working):
+### Gemini has been disabled and will only be activated later once the oauth2 is fixed

 ```zsh
 curl -X POST http://127.0.0.1:3000/api \